Blog / Modeling Fundamentals

 All Foresight models are prebuilt to handle treating the GP commit as an LP or interest or not, simply check the box as appropriate and all formulas change automatically.

-Recycling management fees or recycling proceeds will increase invested capital.
-If your agreements with your limited partners allow you to recycle early proceeds from investments back into new investments (instead of distributing these proceeds to the investors in the fund) and to pay for fees, then many managers of funds will choose to recycle these proceeds, typically up to the amount of the management fees charged to the fund, in order to boost their fund returns.
+Recycling allows investors to invest more capital.
+If your LPA allows you to recycle early proceeds from investments back into new investments (instead of distributing these proceeds to the investors in the fund) and to pay for fees, then many managers of funds will choose to recycle these proceeds, typically up to a percentage of committed capital or a percentage of the amount of the management fees charged to the fund, in order to boost their fund returns.
 There is extensive literature on the web about the incentives and reasons to recycle management fees; for capital budgeting purposes, we usually assume a percentage of management fees to be recycled (0 to 100%, or over 100% if managers are more aggressive) and add that back to increase invested capital.

-All Foresight models are prebuilt to handle management fee recycling with a couple options on how to use it.
-More details on recyling are covered at Management Fee Recycling
+All Foresight models are prebuilt to handle recycling with a couple options on how to use it.
+More details on recyling are covered at Recycling

 Management fees based on invested capital